1. Home

 1. Do plug-in solar panels work on cloudy days?

-4. Can I install plug-in solar in a rental?
+2. Can I install them in a rented apartment?

-5. Can I sell unused power back to the grid?
+4. Can I sell power back to the grid?

-No. These systems are designed for self-consumption, not net metering.
+No. These systems are intended for self-consumption, not net metering.

 Picture of Sungold